 The opening race of the 2022 FIM EWC, the 24 Heures Motos, will take place on 16 and 17 April at Le Mans.
 Save the date!
 Next year’s edition – the 45th – will also mark the return of the general public and Endurance fans to the Bugatti circuit.

-The Franco-Japanese factory Suzuki came out top in the first qualifying session of the 2021 24 Heures Motos.
-Consistent performance by their three riders enabled Yoshimura SERT Motul to come in ahead of YART–Yamaha Official EWC Team and BMW Motorrad World Endurance Team.
+The factory Suzuki team dominated the second qualifying session and set a new record on the Paul Ricard circuit.
+Yoshimura SERT Motul were ahead of YART–Yamaha Official EWC Team and BMW Motorrad World Endurance Team.
 In Superstock, Team 18 Sapeurs-Pompiers CMS Motostore took the lead.

 The factory BMW team took the provisional pole position after the first qualifying of the Bol d’Or, which was disrupted by heavy showers.
 BMW Motorrad World Endurance Team were ahead of Yoshimura SERT Motul and Bolliger Team Switzerland.

 At the tail end of free practice on the Paul Ricard circuit this morning, Mike di Meglio put F.C.C.
 TSR Honda France in the lead ahead of Yoshimura SERT Motul and the independent Yamaha-mounted team 3ART Best of Bike.

 The French team managed by Patrick Enjolras is among the fastest teams in the 2021 Endurance world championship.
 They were in the Top 5 in qualifying in the first two races of the season and though they were unlucky both times during the race, Tati Team Beringer Racing have high hopes for the Bol d’Or.